 Policy Area #2: Streamline Federal Rural Development Programs

 The federal government has over 170 authorized programs that address myriad development finance issues.
 Unfortunately the programming provided by these agencies is increasingly burdened by bureaucracy, regulations, and overreaching programmatic requirements.
 America's rural communities are facing an unprecedented need for investments in infrastructure, community facilities, small business development, and agricultural advancement.
 Streamlining federal bureaucracy and federal regulations would dramatically improve the federal government's ability to invest in rural communities.
 NCOSAFP specifically recommends:

 Reform the USDA Community Facilities (CF) Program - The USDA Community Facilities (CF) Program is one of the most creative and efficient rural development finance programs available.
 The CF program provides low cost, flexible, long-term financing to rural communities for critical infrastructure (healthcare, education, energy) and can be paired with capital options like tax-exempt bonds and traditional bank lending.
 Despite the program's clear benefits, the USDA has struggled to deploy nearly $2 billion in available financing.
 The overly burdensome process and regulatory requirements delays project delivery, often taking over one year for approval and disbursement of project funding.
 Such delays are far too long for private sector participants and simply does not align with feasible traditional financing practices.
 The success of the CF program is vital to the improvement of rural infrastructure, and it desperately needs to be reformed.
 The Administration should immediately convene a panel of program experts to recommend program reforms to unlock capital for rural communities.

 Facilitating Farmers' Access to Resources and Machinery Act | March 2017

-- The Bill would repeal repeal the separate dollar limitation on the use of bond proceeds for used farm equipment.
+2. Repeal the separate dollar limitation on the use of bond proceeds for breeding livestock and used farm equipment